QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Technical Validation

 \section{Technical Validation}

-To ensure the reliability and consistency of structures in the QCell dataset, we validated the structural diversity across biomolecular classes.
-Our analysis focused on key geometric descriptors.
+To ensure the reliability of the QCell dataset, we validated structural diversity across biomolecular classes using key geometric descriptors (Fig.~\ref{fig:validation}).
+These analyses serve as diagnostic checks of structural realism and conformational coverage rather than post hoc filters; filtering is enforced earlier in the workflow through the use of well-validated empirical force fields, physically motivated fragment selection, DFTB+MBD pre-optimization, and exclusion of unconverged QM calculations.
+The goal of validation is therefore to confirm that the final ensembles adequately sample the conformational landscape relevant to each molecular class.

-\textbf{Nucleic acids.} For DNA fragments, we analyzed intra-strand phosphate–phosphate (P–P) distances and backbone bending angles (\fig~\ref{fig:validation}A).
-These parameters directly reflect the global geometry of DNA helices: P–P distances measure the spacing of the sugar–phosphate backbone, while bending angles characterize backbone flexibility and helical form.
-The distributions reproduce the expected values for A-, B-, and Z-DNA (P–P peaks and bending angles spanning canonical ranges), confirming that the QCell captures the conformational diversity of real nucleic acids~\cite{allemand1998stretched, Mitchell1998}.
+\textbf{Nucleic acids.} For DNA fragments, we analyzed two geometric descriptors that directly reflect the global geometry of double-helical structures, providing a measure of backbone flexibility and helical curvature (\fig~\ref{fig:validation}A).
+The intra-strand phosphate–phosphate (P--P) distance, $r_{P_i-P_{i+1}}$, is defined as the distance between consecutive phosphate atoms along a single strand.
+The backbone bending angle, $\phi_{P_1 P_2 P_3}$, is the angle formed by three consecutive phosphate atoms along a strand.
+Reference values from the literature are $r_{\mathrm{eq}} \approx 5.9$\,\unit{\angstrom} for A/Z-DNA and $r_{\mathrm{eq}} \approx 7.0$\,\unit{\angstrom} for B-DNA for the intra-strand distance, and 80–130$^\circ$ for the backbone bending angle (vertical lines in Fig.~\ref{fig:validation}A)~\cite{allemand1998stretched, Mitchell1998}.
+The observed distributions confirm that the DNA trimers sample the canonical range of all three helical forms.

-\textbf{Lipids.} For lipids, we examined the radius of gyration of fatty acid fragments, which provides a measure of chain extension and packing (\fig~\ref{fig:validation}B).
+\textbf{Lipids.} For lipid fragments, we examined the mass-weighted radius of gyration, $R_g = \sqrt{\sum_i m_i \lVert \mathbf{r}_i - \mathbf{r}_{\mathrm{cm}} \rVert^2 \big/ \sum_i m_i}$, where the sum runs over all atoms $i$ with mass $m_i$ and position $\mathbf{r}_i$, and $\mathbf{r}_{\mathrm{cm}}$ is the center of mass (\fig~\ref{fig:validation}B). $R_g$ provides a measure of overall chain extension and compactness.
+For fatty-acid fragments with more than 300 atoms, the distribution has a median of 9.0\,\unit{\angstrom} with an interquartile range of 8.8--9.2\,\unit{\angstrom}, reflecting the diversity of packing arrangements.

-\textbf{Carbohydrates.} Carbohydrate conformations are primarily governed by N/O-glycosidic torsional angles, which determine linkage geometry and flexibility.
-Thus, we verified that the structures span the full torsional space, reproducing all major rotameric states (\fig~\ref{fig:validation}C).
+\textbf{Carbohydrates.} The conformational behavior of carbohydrates is primarily determined by glycosidic torsional angles, which define linkage geometry and flexibility (\fig~\ref{fig:validation}C).
+Validation confirms that O-glycosidic linkages sample the full torsional range $(0^\circ, 360^\circ]$, and that N-glycosidic linkages populate all major rotameric basins (gauche$+$, anti, and gauche$-$).